 Third Degree Burglary in Adams County – C.R.S.
 18-4-204

 3rd Degree Burglary is charged whenever a person tries to break into a vending machine, product dispenser, cash register, vault, or safe with the intent to steal the contents.
-This offense is usually charged when a child tries to break into a vending machine in order to get free snacks.
+This offense can be charged when a teen tries to break into a vending machine in order to get free snacks.

 Possession of Burglary Tools in Denver County– C.R.S.
 18-4-205